 2. You Don’t Have to Stay Up Every Night Till Sunrise

 On my fifth Burn, I suggested to a friend we take a “Pub Crawl” of the playa around 12 noon.
 She was aghast.
 “Is anyone even awake at 12pm?”

 I had to laugh.
 That’s basically like a nightclub bartender in Manhattan asking if anyone is awake at 9am on a Wednesday.

 You see, she was a “Westside Girl.”
-A burner who has only ever camped near the 9 o’clock side, whose day normally starts around 4 pm at Distrikt and ends at 8 am at Robot Heart, and who spends the rest of her time recovering in her air conditioned RV.
+A burner who has only ever camped near (and only ever explored)the 9 o’clock side, whose day normally started around 4 pm at Distrikt and ends at 8 am at Robot Heart, and who spends the rest of her time recovering in her air conditioned RV.
 (Love all my friends at Distrikt and RB, but you know what I’m talking about ;)

 My favorite experiences, conversations, and connections at Burning Man have come from “DayPlaya” explorations.
 Like the time I left my tent at 10 AM to pee, met a couple random people at the Purell station, got invited back for mimosas, helped them make omelettes, rolled over to their neighbors’ place for a few spins on their Wheel of Fortune, wandered down the street to climb the ladder of a fire truck….

 …and then suddenly realized the sun was going down after I’d been lost for an entire day in a whirlwind of serendipity and human connection — two things you are less likely to find at 5am zoning out to tropical house in front of an art car.

 3. Talk to People Who are Different From You